 This particular sample data was taken in Jammu, India.
 I will soon get more data in Berlin, Germany and add to the test suite.

-Sprinting for me might be different than sprinting for an athlete.
+Sprinting for me might be different from sprinting for an athlete.
 The algorithm would eventually solve by user defined range for an effort.
 It would be interesting to build a fair system that can be used across athletes.

-The algorithm is still in very early stages and we will think of ways to make it generic for all athletes.
+The algorithm is still in very early stages, and we will think of ways to make it generic for all athletes.
 That would allow us to create "fair" leaderboards where folks can be compared against each other.